-It is the vision of APEPT to see each of the gifts of Christ revealed and released, and respecting those that have a different function ministering together each like the parts of the body making up the whole.
+It is the vision of APEPT to see each of the gifts of Christ revealed and released, and respect those that have a different function ministering together each like the parts of the body making up the whole.

 Foundational Scriptures to Our Vision: